 Community Service and Travel

 Greene Hill is committed to community service as an integral part of its mission.
 Middle school students are involved in mentoring younger children in the school as well as undertaking projects in the neighborhood and throughout the city.
-Our 8th grade students will embark upon a community service related trip.
+Our 8th grade students embark upon a community service related trip.